rust-lang/book/src/ch15-05-interior-mutability.md

 create a new instance of the mock object, create a `LimitTracker` that uses the mock object, call the `set_value` method on `LimitTracker`, and then check that the mock object has the messages we expect.
-Listing 15-21 shows an attempt to implement a mock object to do just that, but the borrow checker won’t allow it:
+Listing 15-21 shows an attempt to implement a mock object to do just that, but the borrow checker won’t allow it.

 <Listing number="15-21" file-name="src/lib.rs" caption="An attempt to implement a `MockMessenger` that isn’t allowed by the borrow checker">